BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 ```Javascript
 control.setOption("cursorItem", 0);
 ```
-every time we make changes to control API we need to call explicitly "update" method.
-This is needed in order to avoid expensive layout updates on every property change.
+every time we make changes to the control's API we need to call explicitly `update` method.
+This is needed in order to avoid triggering layout updates on every property change.

 ```Javascript
 control.update(primitives.UpdateMode.Refresh);
 ```

+The control is state-full it keeps internal state of the visualization for the purpose of performance optimization during updates.
+It avoids unnecessary layout calculations and elements rendering not relevant to the changed option.

-Control is interactive component by design, so it needs to add event listeners to placeholder DIV element to handle mouse and keyboard events.
-So it should be properly destroyed in order to remove event listeners:
+The control is interactive component by design, so it needs to add event listeners to placeholder `div` element to handle mouse and keyboard events.
+So it should be properly destroyed in order to remove event listeners and avoid memory leaks in single page applications:

 ```Javascript
 control.destroy();